 Yet that’s not what’s happening.
 For years, we’ve been directly engaged in numerous cases to defend churches from targeted discrimination.
 And we’ve won.

-Right now we’re involved in a number of these RLUIPA cases.

-Take action with us to stop illegal discrimination against churches.

-[III] Yet that’s not what’s happening.
-For years, we’ve been directly engaged in numerous cases to defend churches from targeted discrimination.
-And we’ve won.

-Right now we’re involved in a number of these RLUIPA cases.
+Right now, we’re involved in a number of these lawsuits in federal court.

 Take action with us to stop illegal discrimination against churches.